elore012/gamblingApp/README.md

 After the user place his bet , a fight button will pop up and need to click to see the result of the fight

+If player bet is greater than current points , data will not be save and will just return an error " insufficient fund"

 once the fight is over , result will show up on the screen and a button to proceed to the next match .

 If current points is less than or equal 0 , The user will redirect to edit page to put current points .